vcdayag/taskrecordsystem/README.md

 ### Database Setup

-Login using the root account and run this commands.
+Login using the root account and run this commands. **The MariaDB instance should be hosted on 127.0.0.1 port 3306**

 ```sql
 CREATE USER IF NOT EXISTS 'trsuser'@'localhost' IDENTIFIED BY 'trspassword';